 2. Customize your search by selecting the date range and the format (free tip: envelope is the best choice in fundraising).

-3. Add a keyword or phrase in quotation marks (e.g., “annual fund”) and click the Search button.
+You can add a keyword or phrase in quotation marks (e.g., “donation”) to narrow down your search even further and click the Search button.

-According to the latest count, there are 22,000+ total mail pieces in Who’s Mailing What!’s Nonprofit category.
-As we upload new mail pieces daily, you can keep track of the Nonprofit industry with our FREE widget.
+According to the latest count, there are 27,000+ total mail pieces in Who’s Mailing What!’s Nonprofit category.
+As we upload new mail pieces daily, you can keep track of the Nonprofit industry with our FREE Look Up tool.
 Simply select “nonprofit” in the list of industries or enter any keyword to see the number of mail pieces in this niche.

 These templates by themselves will not make you a better writer.
 My purpose in including them is to show that most successful mail follows a basic form because of its function, such as acquisition, renewal, upgrade, etc.